 Smith shot rodeo on the professional circuit in the western states for nine years, winning several awards and gaining excellent recognition as a premier rodeo photographer.
 During those nine years, Smith also opened her own photography studio creating portraits for people from all over the country, including PRCA Rodeo contestants on the Western Circuit.

 In 2004 she was invited to several ranches in Arizona, California and Wyoming to create an incredible documentary called "The American Cowboy" where for three solid and very wonderful months she captured real life photos of real working cowboys and cowgirls and turned them into works of art that won numerous awards both nationally and internationally, and have been published in numerous publications, books and newspapers.

 Her artwork has been collected by Corporate entities, utilized in nationwide fundraisers including the American Heart Association and Cancer Relay for Life, and has been highly collected by both private and public collectors from the East Coast to the West Coast and everywhere in between.

 In 2005, Amanda Smith Wyoming based photographer relocated her studio and her photographic art, to the great Cowboy State; Wyoming, where she still resides today.

-During her career as a Professional Photographer and Western Photographic artist specializing in western art photography, she published an award winning Associated Press newspaper for eight years.
+During her career as a photographer, and Western Photographic artist specializing in western art photography, she published an award winning, Associated Press Newspaper for eight years.

 Spreading the news and circulating statewide with excellent articles and incredible journalistic photography, she made history when she became the first woman owned non-daily newspaper in the country, to launch on the Kindle and iPad, and the first woman owned non-daily small newspaper to launch on the Kindle and iPad in the world.
 The Glenrock Bird now known as The Bird Central Wyoming News.